 In a legal context, wrongful termination means firing an employee for an illegal reason.
 Although Florida is an at-will employment state, it is still illegal to terminate an employee for certain protected reasons, including reporting harassment and discrimination.

 Wrongful termination cases can be complex, and evidence of discrimination and retaliation is often circumstantial.
-Our employment lawyers will consider the facts and seek information that tends to prove that your termination was unlawful.
+Our attorneys will consider the facts and seek information that tends to prove that your termination was unlawful.
 We will evaluate any available employer documentation, look for differential treatment, and any evidence that you were unlawfully terminated for reporting harassment and discrimination.

 It is illegal under both state and federal laws to fire an employee for reporting harassment and discrimination.
 Protection under state law is provided in the Florida Civil Rights Act of 1992.
 Claims of retaliation may be filed with the Florida Commission on Human Relations.